GrumpyEwok/sheet-scroller/README.md

 * Had some issues getting a router to play nicely with create-react-app.
 Went back to docs and found BrowserRouter as a recommended implementation.

-* React-Pdf-Js is out.
-Pdf-js is in!
-May have to rebuild from source, but I will test via cdn.

-* Going to use Async/Await in componentDidMount, to handle pdf initialization.  componentWillMount cannot be async, render cannot be async.
-Methods however can be!

 * Remember to use Try/Catch blocks for best readability/UX.

 * Think about how to store/download PDFs as needed, so that they can be retrieved remotely.
 Node.js to the rescue?

 * Find a way to check for some 'isPDFready' evaluator (i.e. " if (...){} "  ) in order to provide users with a custom spinner while the document loads.
 This logic is in PDFjs dist, so it may be difficult to expose.

-* PDFjs waits for all assets (objects) of the PDF to load before attempting to render on the canvas, this is what causes delay.
+* PDFjs waits for all assets (objects) of the PDF to encode before attempting to render on the canvas, this is what causes delay.

-* Should consider finding a way to Merge multiple pdfs.
-'Set-List Style'.

 * Implement parallax, 5px border radii for soft boxes.

+* Move link to Test Viewer into Profile component.
+Mock Thumbnail/Link.

 Attributions:
   License distributed for PDF.js.